ninjaboy/book-exploring-async-basics/src/8_9_infrastructure.md

 Next we generate a new identity with `self.generate_cb_identity()` and we add the callback to our callback queue.

-Then we construct a new `Event`, and as I have shown earlier, we need to `Box` the closure.
+We then construct a new `Event`, and as I have shown earlier, we need to `Box` the closure.

 Now, the last part could be made arbitrarily complex.
 This is where you decide how